Json031/aws-kvs-webrtc-ios-receiver/README.md

 # aws-kvs-webrtc-ios-receiver
 A modified version of amazon-kinesis-video-streams-webrtc-sdk-ios that supports receiving only video and audio streams.
 AWS authentication is switched from Cognito to AWS Static Credentials.

-Tip: Before running the app, replace the AWSAccessKey and AWSSecretKey, and enter your channel name and region.
+#### Tip 1: Before running the app, replace the AWSAccessKey and AWSSecretKey, and enter your channel name and region.
+#### Tip 2: When the popup requests microphone permission, please select 'Don't Allow' directly.
+This microphone popup might be a bug in the official WebRTC implementation because it will popup even if set isAudioOn to false.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f00eb1cc-e50f-4e54-b508-8ca13478d7a9" width="300" style="border: 2px solid blue;" />